tylerburleigh/boilerplate/litellm_langchain/README.md

 # LiteLLM + LangChain Integration

-A minimal working Python implementation that integrates LiteLLM proxy with LangChain for unified LLM access, featuring structured JSON output via Pydantic schemas and using `o4-mini`.
+A minimal working Python implementation that integrates LiteLLM proxy with LangChain for unified LLM access, featuring structured JSON output via Pydantic schemas and configured to use OpenAI, Anthropic/Claude, and Google/Gemini models.

 ## Quick Start